Miguel Vargas Player Props: Dodgers vs. Rockies

 - Vargas is batting .201 with 14 doubles, three triples, seven home runs and 33 walks.

-- In 27.8% of his games this year, Vargas has picked up at least one RBI.
-In nine of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Vargas has an RBI in 20 of 72 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 29 of 72 games this year, and more than once 3 times.
+- In 40.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (4.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.